Product Information Workflow: How to Streamline for E-commerce

 A power tools manufacturer is facing a product information management nightmare.
 Their current workflow looks something like this:

-The company first creates new products, like the “Thunderbolt Hammer Drill” or the “Cyclone Saw,” within their Shopify store.
-The product team enters basic information here, such as product names, descriptions, and prices.
+The company first creates new items, like the “Thunderbolt Hammer Drill” or the “Cyclone Saw,” within their Shopify store.
+The product team enters basic information here, such as names, descriptions, and prices.
 This is also the platform where customers place orders online.

-Then, this product data is supposed to be exported to their NetSuite ERP system, which handles inventory, orders, and fulfillment.
-However, this process often has delays and errors.
-Also, there have been instances where products exist in the store but are missing from the ERP system.
+Then, this data is supposed to be exported to their NetSuite ERP system, which handles inventory, orders, and fulfillment through various business processes.
+However, this data extraction process often has delays and errors.
+Also, there have been instances where items exist in the store but are missing from the ERP system, preventing proper data loading.

-The product story doesn’t end there.
-High-resolution images of the Thunderbolt Hammer Drill in action and detailed user manuals are stored separately in various folders across Google Drive and Dropbox.
-These assets are essential for marketing and customer support but are disconnected from the core product data.
+The story doesn’t end there.
+High-resolution images of the Thunderbolt Hammer Drill in action and detailed user manuals are stored separately as data assets in various folders across Google Drive and Dropbox.
+These assets are essential for marketing and customer support but are disconnected from the core business data in the broader data ecosystem.

 The engineering team maintains technical specifications for each tool – voltage, RPM, torque, etc. – in spreadsheets.
-These spreadsheets are the go-to source for technical details but are not integrated with the rest of the product information.
+These spreadsheets are the go-to source for technical details but are not integrated with the rest of the information, preventing effective data analysis and providing valuable insights.

 This workflow defines inefficiency and surfaces multiple challenges, which we will discuss shortly.